optimsoc/optimsoc/README.md

 ## License

-OpTiMSoC is licensed under the permissive MIT license, see [LICENSE](LICENSE) for details.
+OpTiMSoC is licensed under the permissive MIT license, see [COPYING](COPYING) for details.